LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 Video of the stabilized platform with a 4 state LQR feedback loop.
 The platform is completely autonomous (no user input).

-The top of the pendulum is comparable to a head where the microcontroller acts as a brain and the inertial sensor (accelerometers and rate gyro) as the inner ears.
+The electronic placed at the top of the pendulum composed of a dsPIC 16 bits microcontroller and an inertial sensor (accelerometers and rate gyro).
 The base of the pendulum is a modified RC toys comprising two wheels driven by two independent DC motor (see [pictures below](#hw_trolley)).

-# hardware
+# Hardware

+## Overview

 The head and the base trolley are described successively.
 They are separated with an $8mm$ carbon tube.
 The pendulum length is $0.52m$ from wheel axis to the top.
 Wheels diameters is $8cm$.
 Pendulum total weight is $200g$ comprising $111g$ for the 4 AA batteries.